notam02/Teensy-Head-Tracker/README.md

 This is useful if the sensor starts drifting.

+## Using it in SuperCollider

+See [iem-headrotator.scd](examples/iem-headrotator.scd) for a full SuperCollider example.

 ## Using it in Reaper
 Usage in REAPER:
 1. Add the "IEM SceneRotator" to an ambisonics track (before the decoder)